 Construction Waste.
 The construction activities for this project mainly involve interior decoration and renovation.
 Based on past experience, the estimated production of construction waste is 0.30 m3/m2.
-The computing center has a leased area of approximately 15,000 m2, while the operations management center and the smart industry incubation platform have leased areas of approximately 3,300 m2.
+The data center has a leased area of approximately 15,000 m2, while the Management and operations center have leased areas of approximately 3,300 m2.
 Therefore, the estimated total production of construction waste for the project is 5,490 m3.
 After collection, the renovation waste will be discharged to the designated construction waste landfill site managed by the local sanitation department.